 This can be used either where only one party is disclosing information (a unilateral disclosure) or where two parties are sharing information with each other (a mutual disclosure).

-Persons or organisations intending to rely on a Confidentiality Agreement should make sure that the other party signs the document, before any confidential information is shared.
-The Confidentiality Agreement is not effective unless it has been signed.
+Persons or organisations intending to rely on a Confidentiality Agreement should make sure that both parties sign the document, before any confidential information is shared.
+The Confidentiality Agreement is not effective unless it has been signed by both parties.
 It also may not protect information that has been shared before the Agreement was signed.

 Where a party signing this agreement is a person, they should have a witness present when the document is signed.